 - A. Organization The University of North Carolina Hospitals at Chapel Hill (the Hospitals) is the only state-owned teaching hospital in North Carolina.
 With a licensed base of 929 beds, this facility serves as an acute care teaching hospital for The University of North Carolina at Chapel Hill.
-The Hospitals consists of North Carolina Memorial Hospital, North Carolina Children's Hospital, North Carolina Neurosciences Hospital, North Carolina Women's Hospital, North Carolina Cancer Hospital, and UNC Hospitals - Hillsborough Campus.
+The Hospitals consists of North Carolina Memorial Hospital, North Carolina Children's Hospital, North Carolina Neurosciences Hospital, North Carolina Women's Hospital, North Carolina Cancer Hospital, and UNC Hospitals Hillsborough Campus.
 As a state agency, the Hospitals is required to conform to financial requirements established by various statutory and constitutional provisions.
 While the Hospitals is exempt from both federal and state income taxes, a small portion of its revenue is subject to the unrelated business income tax. - B. Financial Reporting Entity The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.

-The Hospitals is a part of the University of North Carolina (UNC) Health Care System, which is a part of the multi-campus University of North Carolina System, which is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.
+The Hospitals is a part of the University of North Carolina (UNC) Health Care System, an affiliated enterprise of the multi-campus University of North Carolina System, a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.

 The accompanying financial statements present all funds belonging to the Hospitals and its component unit for which the UNC Health Care System Board of Directors is responsible.
 While the Board of Governors of the University of North Carolina System has ultimate responsibility, the Board of Directors of the UNC Health Care System has delegated responsibilities for financial accountability of the Hospitals' funds.
 The Hospitals' component unit is blended in the Hospitals' financial statements.
+See below for further discussion of the Hospitals' component unit.
+Other related foundations and similar nonprofit corporations for which the Hospitals is not financially accountable are not part of the accompanying financial statements.